fortinet/aws-cloudformation-templates/LambdaAA-RouteFailover/6.0/README.md

 # Lambda A-A failover for AWS Routes

+# Deprecated Solution

+**Note:** This solution is now **deprecated** and should no longer be used for new deployments.
+FortiOS 6.0 and older is now at End of Engineering Support and there are no public 6.0 or older AMIs availble.

+For the latest recommended solutions such as dual AZ FGCP, TGW w/ VPN integrtation, or GWLB integration, please visit [www.fortinet.com/aws](https://www.fortinet.com/aws).
+For the latest documentation on our public cloud solutions, please visit [docs.fortinet.com](https://docs.fortinet.com/).

 ## Launch FGT LambdaAA-RouteFailover ExistingVPC BYOL.template